Godspeed Missions with The Scripture Scout

 The guy in the cover photo?
 I don't see anyone else in the photo so he may simply be taking a photo of flora and fauna, but I sure hope if anyone is with him that he asked the people who know the country better than he does if it is okay to pull out his camera!
 You know what I mean ...

 Even a brief peek into the realities of culture enable you missionary to better understand a different one - no matter how long you plan to stay there.
-You can start motivation by considering the group excercise from a previous post with your team, but even better, please start by finding out as much about the culture BEFORE you go.
+You can start motivation with team activities, but even better, please start by finding out as much about the culture BEFORE you go.
+It’s a necessary preparation for effective mission trips and can help you to become an effective messenger of the gospel.

 "He must become greater; I must become less."
 John 3:30